Build your Smarthome App with IBM Cloud

 The repository contains all the project sources including the mobile app as well as the other files.
 For the Raspberry Pi application we are only interested in the ‘bluemix.py’ file:

-Open the file by double-clicking it on the left-hand side explorer (if you don’t see the newly created hello-iot-bluemix directory in the file explorer, right-click on the root entry “raspberry” and then click “Refresh List”):
+Open the file by clicking it on the left-hand side explorer (if you don’t see the newly created hello-iot-bluemix directory in the file explorer, collpase and re-expand the PROJECT folder in the Explorer view):

 Now you will need following configuration values from IBM and Twilio to be inserted in the Python script bluemix.py for Raspberry Pi in the Hello IoT project: